jesse-smith/covidprod/README.md

 <!-- badges: end -->

-covidprod reads productivity info from the SCHD REDcap and transforms the data into summary statistics for administration.
+covidprod reads productivity info from the SCHD REDcap and transforms the data into summary statistics for administration...

 ## Installation